Using a Zoom H4n as an On-Camera DSLR Mic Part 2

 These cables were designed with DLSR cameras in mind, but they work with other kinds of video cameras.
 I’m still saving up to buy a DSLR of my own (the DSLR’s I’ve used in my other videos were all borrowed), so I didn’t have one to use on this test.
 Instead I used my Panasonic PV-GS200 mini DV camera.
 I figured the HV20 crowd might be into using Sescom cables too, so I may as well go ahead and try it out.

 If you liked the sound that I got in the video when using the XLR inputs on my Zoom H4n, the mics that I used were a wired Tram TR50, and an Audio Technica 4053b.
 And of course if you have any questions about any of this stuff, I encourage you to leave it in a Comment below.
-Thanks again to Markertek for making this test possible!
-You guys should check out their website.
-They’ve got tons of heavy duty video gear over there.

 1. Nice informative video.
 It’s cool that you have used the cable with a mini DV camera because those cameras get overlooked but a lot of these products have applications for the millions of consumer camcorders out there.
 Glad you liked the cable.